 In many countries, publications are censored, fined and shut down for trying to report the truth.
 Journalists, editors and photojournalists are routinely harassed, and detained.

 The focus of this year's celebration is on the media's importance in development.
 This is integral to the work of the GCJD.
 The center was founded on the principal that a free press is a powerful development tool and that the integrity and sustainability of good journalism is essential to any democracy.

-SHSU Mass Communication students enrolled in the GCJD workshop class are organizing the event.
-There will be a student demonstration and a memorial to those journalists who were killed while doing their jobs last year.
+SHSU Mass Communication students enrolled in the GCJD workshop class organized a student demonstration and a memorial to those journalists who were killed while doing their jobs last year.

 Students will also introduce the campus to six journalists from around the world who they believe symbolize the many sacrifices journalists make.
-Those reports can be found on the GCJD website.
+Those reports can be found here.